osisoft/OCS-Docs/content/visualize-data/power-bi-connector.md

          See the Microsoft [Power Query M function reference](https://docs.microsoft.com/en-us/powerquery-m/power-query-m-function-reference) page on functions you can use in your query.

 1. Click **Close & Apply**, and then select `Close & Apply` in Power Query Editor to save your query.
 1. Optional.
-Use Microsoft Power BI Desktop to enable a rolling incremental refresh of data.
+Use Microsoft Power BI Desktop to enable an incremental refresh of data.
      a.
 In Microsoft Power BI, click **Transform data** to open Power Query Editor.<br><br>
      b.
 Click **Manage Parameters**, and then select `Manage Parameters` in the menu.<br><br>
      c.
 Add the following parameters in the `Manage Parameters` window, and then click **OK**.<br>